-The main reason people prefer a tankless vs. tank water heater is because on an average, a whole-house tankless water heater can reduce your electricity bills by 5-50%.
-It heats water which moves through the system and doesn’t heat and store hot water like storage water heaters, thus ensuring you never run out of hot water!
+The main reason people prefer a tankless vs. tank heater is because on an average, a whole-house tankless heating boiler can reduce your electricity bills by 5-50%.
+It heats water which moves through the system and doesn’t heat and store hot water like storage heaters, thus ensuring you never run out of hot water!

 |Picture||Name||Electrical requirements||Size||Our Rating|